Final dispute over undefined vs null in JS/TS

 to follow because we don’t need to jump between different lines of code to

 understand what value variable has.
-It also helps TypeScript
+It also helps TypeScript a lot so it can

 immediately infer proper variable type for us.
 On the side note, I think this is